OO-Group1/Java-Swift-Comparison/Classes.md

 # Java Vs Swift Class Compairison

+# Java

 ## Defining a class

 * Classes are defined using the “Class” Keyword, and are private, protected, or public.
-Each class must be defined in its own file.
+    * Each class must be defined in its own file.

 ```java
 public class Pet{